JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add state to keep values

-You can add a ▶ triangle to highlight the selected video instead of alerting the user.
+Instead of just alerting the user, you can add an actual functionality and highlight the selected video with a ▶ triangle.
 To do that, introduce some _state_ specific to this component.

 State is one of core concepts in React.
 In modern React (using the so-called _Hooks API_), state is expressed using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).